donnay/interesting-octopus/src/pages/docs/character-life/char-life-tables.md

                   _________________________________________________________
                  +15     when wearing armour
                  +10       "     "    heavy clothing
-                 + 2.5     "     "    morerate clothing
+                 + 2.5     "     "    moderate clothing
                  - 5       "     "    light clothing
                  -25       "     "    a CHIL suit
                  -50       "     "    a VAC-suit